United States Regiments & Batteries > Michigan

 September 17 The regiment landed at Cleveland and continued by train to Pittsburg.
 After eating, they continued that night by rail to Harrisburg.

-September 18 Arrived in Harrisburg and was joined by 83 additional recruits from another new Mcihigan regiment.
+September 18 Arrived in Harrisburg and was joined by 83 additional recruits from another new Michigan regiment.

 September 19-20 Travelled through Baltimore, where the regiment was greeted with flags and cheers, and arrived in Washington, where they were posted to Camp Casey.

-Late September Attached to Butterfield’s Brigade, Fitz John Porter’s Division, Army of the Potomac and camp at Hall’s Hill, Defences of Washington
+Late September Attached to Butterfield’s Brigade, Fitz John Porter’s Division, Army of the Potomac and went into camp at Hall’s Hill, Defences of Washington

 1862

-March Attached to 3rd Brigade, 1st Division, 3rd Army Corps, Army of the Potomac; Advance on Manassas, Va.
+March Advance on Manassas, Virginia.
+Attached to 3rd Brigade, 1st Division, 3rd Corps, Army of the Potomac.

 March 30 Warwick Road